tomhatzer/nova-business-hours/README.md

 }
 ```

-In this case the fields name will be `open_hours`.
+In this case the fields name will be `business_hours`.
 Customize this according to your database column name.

-Afterwards you can use it to fill the OpenHours class with your existing business hours like this:
+Afterwards you can use it to fill the `OpeningHours` class with your existing business hours like this:

 ```php
 // Add the use at the top of each file where you want to use the OpeningHours class: